peteroupc/peteroupc.github.io/randomfunc.md

 There are several kinds of random walks.

 1. A **white noise process** is simulated by creating a list of random numbers generated the same way.
 Such a process generally models behavior over time that does not depend on the time or the current state.
-Examples include `Normal(0, 1)` (for modeling _Gaussian white noise_) and `Binomial(1, p)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `p`).
+Examples include `Normal(0, 1)` (for modeling _Gaussian white noise_) and `ZeroOrOne(px,py)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `px`/`py`).
 2. **Requires random real numbers:** A **continuous-time process** models random behavior at every moment, not just at discrete times.
 There are two popular examples:
     - A _Wiener process_ has random states and jumps that are normally distributed (a process of this kind is also known as _Brownian motion_).
 For a random walk that follows a Wiener process, `STATEJUMP()` is `Normal(mu * timediff, sigma * sqrt(timediff))`, where  `mu` is the average value per time unit, `sigma` is the volatility, and `timediff` is the time difference between samples.
     - In a _Poisson process_, the time between each event is a random exponential variable, namely, `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit.
 An _inhomogeneous Poisson process_ results if `rate` can vary with the "timestamp" before each event jump.